worldbank/data-good-review/docs/peer-review.md

 Each of these data products contains the code and methodology created by our colleagues to produce different indicators.
 For each of the five products, you will have -

 - **Code**: GitHub Repository.
 In your case, all of them are linked in this  [Data Goods Training Book](https://github.com/worldbank/data-good-training)
-- **Public facing Data Good**: A Jupyter Book where most of the code is hidden acts as an easy-to-read face of the Data Good.
+- **Webbook**: A Jupyter Book where most of the code is hidden acts as an easy-to-read face of the Data Good.
 Each product has its own Jupyter Book.
-- **Data Access**: Te data sources that were used fore the five products will be described in te Jupyter Book.
+- **Data Access**: The data sources that were used fore the five products will be described in te Jupyter Book.
 Open data should already be accessible to you using the links provided in the Foundational Datasets section of the Data product.
 Data access to SharePoint/AWS buckets will be provided to you by the Data lab team.

 In case you’re having any issues accessing the resources, please write to [datalab@worldbank.org](mailto:datalab@worldbank.org).